Menu

 In NHI's last two decades, alumni (former participants of NHI high school programs; former employees) have become integral to the organization's growth and development.
 Starting in the early 2000s, NHI alumni started managing and directing Summer programs.
 Additionally, NHI alumni represent the majority of the regional leadership of the organization's local Alliance chapters.
 NHI alumni also take part in local outreach and recruitment helping to share their stories and encourage new high schools and families to join.
 Additionally, throughout the year NHI's home office team as well as local Alliances host small events and projects that benefit from volunteer service with alumni professionals.

-If you are a former NHI high school participant who wants to re-engage,
+If you are a former NHI high school participant who wants to re-engage:

 Contact Julio Cotto, LDZ '97, at jcotto@nhimail.com

-or Nicole Nieto, LDZ '86, to nnieto@nhimail.com.
+Nicole Nieto, LDZ '86, to nnieto@nhimail.com.

 They will communicate with you about your volunteer goals, availability, interests, and can find the best pairing for you.